ChesterConsBio/achazhardenberg.github.io/_pages/Outputs.md

 # Conference Presentations

+__Muir, A.__ European Society for Evolutionary Biology Congress 2019, Turku, Finland “Disperse, acclimatise or adapt: seascape genomics along a thermal gradient”
+__Muir, A.__ 52nd Population Genetics Group Meeting, Oxford, UK "Seascape genomics of a reef-	building ecosystem engineer (Sabellaria alveolata)”
 __Geary, M. & von Hardenberg, A.__ British Ornithologists Union Conference 2018 - Poster - "SUPPORTING THE ATLAS: Using the Data Behind Bird Atlas Projects to Produce Estimates of Habitat Specific Densities" - Geary, M. & von Hardenberg, A.
 __Geary, M.__ British Ecological Society Annual Meeting 2016 – “Hen harrier Circus cyaneus nest sites on the Isle of Mull are associated with habitat mosaics and constrained by topography”
+__Muir, A.__ British Ecological Society Annual Meeting, Liverpool, UK “The potential for acclimation and adaptation in response to a changing climate”

+2019		52nd Population Genetics Group Meeting, Oxford, UK "Seascape genomics of a reef-	building ecosystem engineer (Sabellaria alveolata)”

+2016		British Ecological Society Annual Meeting, Liverpool, UK “The potential for acclimation and adaptation in response to a changing climate”

 # Reports